Tracing & Audit Logging

 }'

-The trace_id is returned in the create response and preserved in all subsequent status queries.
+The trace_id is returned in the create response and preserved in all subsequent status queries, including the list workflows endpoint.

 SDK Usage